Getting Ready for the ICFP 2008 Programming Contest

 Peter Sestoft and I have written a note about how to write scanners and parsers in C#.
 The note is based on earlier versions for SML and Java.

 The note contains an thorough introduction to grammars on Backus–Naur form (BNF).
 This includes a description of properties your grammar should have so that it can be mechanically translated to a program.
 And also some prescriptions about how to transform your grammar so that it has the desired properties.
-In technical terms, the note describe how you can check that your grammar is an LL(1) grammar, and if not, some tricks that will usually transform it into one.
+In technical terms, the note describe how you can check that your grammar is an LL(1) grammar, and if your grammar is not an LL(1) grammar, we give your some tricks that will usually transform the grammar into an LL(1) grammar.

 To give an example, the simplest scanner presented in the note is the following scanner: